 Married: Fanny Ellen Rayner, servant, of Fordham, daughter of John Thomas Rayner, bootmaker (deceased), on 20th August 1914 at Haverhill Independent Church.(6,11)

-Bio: Charles was born in 1891, most likely at 6 Bumpstead Road, and like his younger sister may well have been baptised at the Independent Church.
+Bio: Charles was born on 20 January 1891 according to the 1939 Register (12), most likely at 6 Bumpstead Road, and like his younger sister may well have been baptised at the Independent Church.
 He appears on the 1891 census as a 2 month year old boy living in Bumpstead road with his parents.

 On the 1901 census at the age of 10 he is living at 37 Duddery Row with his parents and sister Hilda.
 In the intervening year between this and the next census Charles had grown up and found employ as a clerk.
 He'd also moved out of Haverhill, and 1911 finds him living as a boarder at the house of 73 year old widow Susan Stow in Colchester Road, West Bergholt, Essex.
 Also living here is her daughter Maud Stow, 34, a thread worker.
 Charles is working as a clerk at a Brewery.